drinking/TimeSwitch/README.md

 TimeSwitch
 ==========

-An arduino project which implements a time stich ,you can use a infrared remote controller to set the time, and start  timing.
+An arduino project which implements a time switch. you can use a infrared remote controller to set the time and start timing.